Self-host PatentChecker

 # Authenticate to GHCR (if required by your license / package visibility) echo "$GH_TOKEN" | docker login ghcr.io -u <github_user> --password-stdin # Pull by tag (convenient) docker pull ghcr.io/omniscoder/patentchecker:<tag> # Prefer pinning by digest for production/audit docker pull ghcr.io/omniscoder/patentchecker@sha256:<digest>

-If the package is private, your license provisioning should include read access to the registry.
+If the package is private, your issued trial key or production key should include read access to the registry.

 Images are signed.
 Verify the exact digest you plan to run.